AR banner

 Took off at 22:35hrs from base at RAF Upwood, Cambridgeshire.
 A total of 54 Mosquitoes sent to bomb Berlin.
 This was the only allied casualty of the operation and sadly listed as lost without a trace.
 The route shown on the map below is according to the night fighter tracking on the night.

-Joined Bomber Command training at RAF Upwood, starting his air observer course on the 29th of November 1939 and qualifying as a Flight Sergeant on the 4th of May 1940 and as a qualified navigator started his flying duties on Wellingtons.
+He started his Observer training on the 29th of November 1939 and qualifying as a Flight Sergeant (Flt Sgt) on the 4th May 1940.
+He started his flying duties on Wellingtons.

-Family legend has it that Jack had already completed two full tours of duty and only volunteered for his final mission as his Pilot Fl/Lt.
-Nicholls DFC. had two missions left before he to completed two full tours.
-Apparently Jack said - “Why break up a good team now?”
+Family legend has it that he had already completed two full tours of duty and only volunteered for his final mission because his Pilot Flt Lt.
+Nicholls DFC had two missions left before he to completed his two full tours.
+Apparently Jack said “Why break up a good team now?”

 Burial details:

-Fl/Lt.
+Flt Lt.
 Geoffrey Amos Nicholls DFC.
-Son of George Henry and Elizabeth Nicholls and husband of Nancy Nicholls of Gillingham, Kent, England.
-Fl/Lt.
-Nicholls had flown 65 sorties.
+Runnymede Memorial Panel 265.
+Born in the 2nd Qtr of 1920 in Kent.
+Son of George Henry and Elizabeth (née Amos) Nicholls.
+Husband of Nancy (née Robson) Nicholls of Gillingham, Kent, England.

 Researched by: Linda Ibrom for Aircrew Remembered and dedicated to relatives of this crew.
-Special thanks to Ray Dawes (brother), Hazel Dawes (sister) for the information and photographs of Fl/Lt.
+Special thanks to Ray Dawes (brother), Hazel Dawes (sister) for the information and photographs of Flt Lt.
 Dawes.
 Also to Robin Fewster, who's mother was the only daughter of the pilot - contacted us in February 2016.
+Reviewed and updated by Aircrew Remembered (Jul 2025).

 Pages of Outstanding Interest